 The information we collect will be stored electronically.
 The information includes;

-Basic details about you, such as your name, email address, employer, professional interests as well as Sensitive Personal Data
+Basic details about you, such as your name, email address, employer, professional interests as well as sensitive personal data.

 If you disclose this when you participate in our surveys, polls, questionnaires, focus groups or other activities (for example, you may discuss your health or sexual life).

-Information for Data Subjects in the EU
+Information for data subjects in the EU

-IFOW works hard to ensure that only the right people have your information and that they are only given the information they need.
+The Institute works hard to ensure that only the right people have your information and that they are only given the information they need.

-Your information will be shared internally across our teams such as our marketing or research staff so that we can deliver the services described above
+Your information will be shared internally across our teams such as our marketing or research staff so that we can deliver the services described above.

-We do not share your personal data with other research organisations or stakeholders
+We do not share your personal data with other research organisations or stakeholders.

-IFOW uses other companies (Processors) to deliver some of our services including organisations that enable or assist with the:
+The Institute uses other companies (Processors) to deliver some of our services including organisations that enable or assist with the:

 We have contracts in place with these organisations that prevent them from using it in any way other than how we instruct them to.
 These contracts also require them to maintain good standards of security to ensure your confidentiality.